 The Argentine broke the club's all-time scoring record, including friendlies, as Gerardo Martino's men bounced back from last weekend's loss in style

-The Argentina international was already the club's leading goalscorer in official matches but reached another milestone Sunday as he surpassed Paulino Alcantara's mark of 369, which included goals in friendlies.
+The Argentina international was already the club's leading goalscorer in official matches, but reached another milestone on Sunday as he surpassed Paulino Alcantara's mark of 369, which included goals in friendlies.

-Barcelona's comfortable win represented the perfect tonic for head coach Gerardo Martino, who witnessed his side produce a masterclass in front of its home support.
+Barcelona's comfortable win represented the perfect tonic for head coach Gerardo Martino, who witnessed his side produce a masterclass in front of their home support.

 The trainer has faced criticism after overseeing three defeats in the space of six league games, including a shock 1-0 reverse at relegation-threatened Valladolid last weekend.

 Barca answered their critics in some style, however, with Alexis Sanchez, Andres Iniesta, Cristian Tello and Pedro also getting their names on the scoresheet, ensuring the Catalans will head into next weekend's Clasico with rivals Real Madrid in confident mood.